-If you already have domains at another provider, Namecheap also makes it super-easy to do a domain transfe as well.
+If you already have domains at another provider, Namecheap also makes it super easy to do a domain transfer as well.
 You can check out the Namecheap Transfer Domain Name here.

 If you are also looking for web hosting, be sure to check out:

-- InMotion Hosting – focus on support (review)
+- InMotion Hosting – focus on support (InMotion Hosting Review)

-- HostGator – focus on price / value – (review)
+- HostGator – focus on price / value – (HostGator review)

-- GreenGeeks – focus on sustainability – (review)
+- GreenGeeks – focus on sustainability – (GreenGeeks review)